josuemunro/notion-time-tracker/README.md

 A locally hosted web application for time tracking that synchronizes with a Notion workspace.

+## 🤖 For AI Assistants

+**IMPORTANT**: If you're an AI assistant working on this project, please read [`AI_PROJECT_GUIDE.md`](./AI_PROJECT_GUIDE.md) first.
+It contains critical information about using Docker instead of npm commands and other project-specific guidance.

 ## Prerequisites

 * **Docker & Docker Compose:** Ensure Docker and Docker Compose are installed on your system.